 When users leave a comment on your website, they might want to follow up on that thread to see if someone has replied to their comment.
 By adding a subscribe to comments checkbox, you enable users to receive instant notifications whenever a new comment appears on the post.

-For detailed step by step instructions, see our article on how to allow users to subscribe to comments in WordPress.
+For detailed step-by-step instructions, see our article on how to allow users to subscribe to comments in WordPress.

-Add Quicktags in Comment Form
+Add Extra Fields to WordPress Comment Form

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.